 CIIR is one of the leading research groups working in the areas of information retrieval and information extraction.
 The CIIR studies and develops tools that provide effective and efficient access to large networks of heterogeneous, multimedia information.

-My main responsibility is managing the Proteus Project, which includes a pipeline for processing books from sources such as the Internet Archive, identifying a book's language, finding duplicate books, aligning duplicate passages, and entity detection.
+My first project was managing the Proteus Project, which includes a pipeline for processing books from sources such as the Internet Archive, identifying a book's language, finding duplicate books, aligning duplicate passages, and entity detection.
 There is also a web based front end to search the books and pages and allow for collaboration between users who can add annotations and incrementally build up a corpus of relevant books and pages.

 I also contribute bug fixes and enhancements to CIIR's Galago search engine.